Savepeter2/energy-monitoring-platform/README.md

-# Smarterise IoT Energy Monitoring Pipeline
+# IoT Energy Monitoring Platform

 ## Introduction

-Smarterise operates an IoT-based energy monitoring platform that collects high-frequency readings from smart meters deployed at transformer sites across Lagos.
-Meters transmit structured data payloads via FTP, every few minutes, containing three-phase voltage, current, power factor, frequency, and site identifiers.
+An IoT-based energy monitoring platform that collects high-frequency readings from smart meters deployed at transformer sites across Lagos.
+Meters transmit structured data payloads via FTP and MQTT every few minutes, containing three-phase voltage, current, power factor, frequency, and site identifiers.
 The platform is live and serves real clients, with its data feeding both a QuickSight analytics dashboard and a customer-facing web application via Aurora PostgreSQL.

 This repository contains the complete infrastructure-as-code, Lambda processing logic, database schema, and operational documentation for the redesigned pipeline.
 The solution addresses the strain the existing architecture shows as the platform scales from its current footprint toward several hundred active sites - specifically around ingestion throughput, query performance under concurrent dashboard load, and data model rigidity caused by managing site-to-meter mappings in application code rather than the database.